rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 # Deploy a smart contract

-It is explained in detail in the tutorial:
+This is explained in detail in the tutorial:

 * [using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/)